bosnet/isaac-consensus-protocol/examples/cases/faulty-nodes/divergent-voting/README.md

 For detailed process of this issues, please check [BOS-172](https://blockchainos.atlassian.net/browse/BOS-172).

-## Running
+## Running by Http Protocol

-The `run-case.py` will just launch the servers, which are instructed by design yaml file, so to occur the consensus, we need to run `run-client.py` to send message to server.
+The `run-case.py` will just launch the servers, which are instructed by design json or yaml file, so to occur the consensus, we need to run `run-client.py` to send message to server.

 ```
-$ cd ./examples/faulty-nodes/divergent-voting
+$ cd ./examples/cases
 ```

 The basic usage is,